vitorhasilva/Xtream-IPTV-Player/README.md

 ## Rocky9/RHEL9 Project Setup Instructions

 ### 1. Install latest Python 3
+- To compile Python yourself, download the [source code](https://www.python.org/downloads/source/)
-- Tested with Python 3.13.4
+- Tested with Python 3.13.4\
-NB:  The following dependencies must be installed: `dnf install python3-dev python-dev` If you are building Python by yourself, rebuild with `--enable-shared` (or, `--enable-framework` on macOS).
+ _Note:_  The following dependencies must be installed:\
+`dnf install python3-dev python-dev`\
+If you are building Python by yourself, rebuild with `--enable-shared` (or, `--enable-framework` on macOS).\
-To compile Python yourself, download the [source code](https://www.python.org/downloads/source/)

 ### 2. Open a Terminal and install all dependencies